 PCs and touchscreens by some distance the best method of which to play tower defense games, and thus, there are next to no problems with the control scheme of this game.
 The only bad thing I can say about it is that it can be a little bit awkward to put down units at first since there are specific dots in which they need to be placed across each stage, but before long, that criticism becomes a case of splitting hairs.
 The biggest deciding factor in whether a player wins or loses a stage is a skill.

 Originality – 6/10

-There have been many games made in the same vein as this, but what sets this title apart from the many other tower defence games developed, especially across the Internet, is that the visual concept, which has been instrumental in establishing an entire mythology behind what has become a series of games.
+There have been many games made in the same vein as this, but what sets this title apart from the many other tower defense games developed, especially across the Internet, is that the visual concept, which has been instrumental in establishing entire mythology behind what has become a series of games.
 It may not be as unique or as outlandish as Plants Vs Zombies was, but the Image and Form are always contemplating new ideas that they can apply to the series, and it’s wonderful to watch where it all started.